tjkandala/baahuDocs/docs/introduction.md

 ## Tradeoffs/Anti-Pitch

-baahu is able to maintain its size and performance while including batteries because it is not a flexible view library or reactive framework.
-The built-in features, such as routing, state management, and dynamically imported components, are deeply coupled to baahu's internal architecture.
-A framework like react lends itself to boundless composition.
-Userland routing and global state management libraries can be implemented a little more elegantly in React than in baahu.

 - API is slightly more restrictive compared to larger libraries.
-For instance, components cannot return arrays (single child only)
+For instance, components cannot return arrays (single child only).

+- The built-in features, such as routing, state management, and dynamically imported components, are coupled to baahu's internal architecture.
+They cannot be tree-shaken away.

 ## Why was baahu created?